Biodynamic Foundations Farmer Training

 Get to know biodynamics from the inside out

-The Biodynamic Farmer Foundation Year is a hands-on, holistic approach to farmer education.
+The Biodynamic Farmer Training is a hands-on, holistic approach to farmer education.

 Delve deeply into the practice of biodynamics with individualized support from an experienced biodynamic mentor farmer.

-Apprentice on an established biodynamic mentor farm or implement biodynamics on the farm you manage.
+Apprentice on an established biodynamic mentor farm or implement biodynamics on the farm or garden you manage.

-Work with a cohesive learning curriculum of short readings, experiential exercises, and lively conversation spaces.
+Work with a cohesive learning curriculum of short readings, experiential exercises, observational studies, and lively conversation spaces in a cohort based setting.

 Biodynamics is a holistic, coevolutionary, earth-friendly practice and way of being that creates abundant health for soil, plants, animals, people, and planet.
 Each unique and self-sustaining farm organism contributes generously to the ecological, economic, social, and spiritual vitality of its surrounding community and landscape, and the whole living earth.
 Through biodynamics, we can access new capacities in human creativity to sense and respond to the needs of the planet, and unfold new solutions in a living and dynamic way.
-Biodynamics is both a regenerative agricultural system and a potent movement for new thinking and practices in all aspects of life connected to food and agriculture.
+Biodynamics is both a way to bring health and healing to agriculture and a potent movement for new thinking and practices in all aspects of life connected to food and agriculture.

 The principles and practices of biodynamics can be applied anywhere, with thoughtful adaptation to scale, landscape, climate, and culture.
 Learn more about Biodynamics Principles and Practices.